|

 The image of

-be of very ancient and primal origin, visible in stone images from Europe,
+be of ancient and primal origin, present in stone images from Europe,

 Asia, Australia, and

-seem that it survived pretty much intact from its origins in the very earliest art of the "old world" to the
+Paleolithic.
+This has survived from its origins in the very earliest

 Paleolithic in